simp/pupmod-simp-freeradius/README.md

 #### Install freeradius and the LDAP module and site configuration.

-Add the following to hiera for the radius server:
+Add the following to hiera for the Radius server:

 ```yaml
 ---